rm-bergmann/less-style-library/README.md

 By default, all default color parameters are set to @color-01 which is set to @blue.
 You can override @color-01 with a different color variable or a color of choice.
 You can change all color variables with your hex color of choice.

-Documentation and examples can be found here: http://less.rickbergmann.com
+For all the documentation, guides and examples on how to use this library please visit the [documentation website](http://less.rickbergmann.com)

 ### Please check for updates regularly and report any issues in github.
 Contributions welcome.

 # CSS Grid Styles